Access4all/adg/pages/examples/tables/responsive/README.md

 ## Changing the visual layout

-Sometimes, the visual layout of a table needs to be changed completely to fit small screens.
+But sometimes, the visual layout of a table needs to be changed completely to fit small screens.

 As we already know: to alter a table's visual appearance, the `display` property can be changed, and some ARIA needs to be added (if you haven't done this yet, go back and read [Changing a table's visual layout](/examples/tables/layout-changes)).
 Take a look at the following example of a responsive table: when resizing the browser, you will see all elements stack on top of each other.

 [Example](_examples/table-with-block-elements-in-narrow-view)

-As the table is enhanced using ARIA, screen reader users are very happy with this result.
+As the table is enhanced using ARIA, this generally works for screen reader users.

 ### Optimisation for visual users